TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

   must not contain special characters.
 * The field ``email`` of the user object must contain a valid email address.

-These rules must apply at every point in time for the user object; on the other way a user object is only valid if it complies to these rules.
+These rules must apply at all times for the user object.
+A user object is only valid if it complies to these validation rules.
-These rules are called *invariants*, because they must be valid during the entire lifetime of the object.
+These rules are called *invariants* because they must be valid during the entire lifetime of the object.

-In a first step you have to consider which invariants your domain objects have to offer.
-The next point is to put these invariants to Extbase in an appropriate form.
+At the beginning of your project, it is important to consider which invariants your domain objects will consist of.
+The next stage is to add these invariants to Extbase in an appropriate way.
 Extbase provides *validators* for checking the invariants - these are PHP classes in which the invariants are implemented in code.

-We will show you in the following how you can use a validator for the checking of invariants, and how you can give the user the possibility to correct an error when an error occurs.
+We will show you in the following example how you can use a validator for the checking of invariants and how you can give the user the ability to correct an error if and when it occurs.

 Validators for checking of Invariants
 -------------------------------------